 Public relations professionals are responsible for creating a positive public image for their organizations.
-They manage the flow of information between the organization and their target audience by communicating through media to craft the public perception of their organization and build awareness of its goals.
+They manage the flow of information between the organization and its target audience by communicating through media to craft its public perception and build awareness of its goals.
 Public relations specialists are sometimes called communications specialists.
-When organizations improve their reputation through an array of public relations activities, they’ll attract more potential customers.
+When organizations improve their reputation through various public relations activities, they’ll attract more potential customers.

 Public relations may sometimes be confused with marketing.
-While both specialties eventually lead to increased profitability, the core difference is that the primary focus of marketing is sales, while public relations places emphasis on relationships.
+While both specialties eventually lead to increased profitability, the core difference is that marketing’s primary focus is sales, while public relations emphasize relationships.

-Public relations specialists don’t spend on advertisements to promote their organizations, they aim to acquire the media’s coverage of their stories by delivering a positive image of the organization’s vision and goals.
+Public relations specialists don’t spend on advertisements to promote their organizations; they aim to acquire the media’s coverage of their stories by delivering a positive image of its vision and goals.
 Both public relations and marketing employees work together to design strategic tactics that promote their brand’s image and find creative solutions to potential and current problems that face the organization.

 - Maintain communication between clients and the public, including consumers, investors, reporters and other people who work in the media through oral and written communication